rohithpeddi3/work/ldocs/java8.md

     //It is an infinite stream but it is lazy, until it is triggered

 ```
-- To get to know whethere something is lazy or eager looking at the return type.
+- To get to know whethere something is lazy or eager look at the return type.